Graduate Degree Programs & Requirements

 General Requirements

+There are 36 units of graduate-level course work required, with or without a thesis; 6 units may be for thesis research.
 The minimum residence requirement is one full academic year of graduate study.
-Thirty-six semester hours of graduate-level course work is required, with or without thesis, but six units may be for thesis research.
-If the department consents, a student may transfer up to six hours from other universities.
-A grade point average of "B" or better must be maintained in graduate course work.
+If the department consents, a student may transfer up to 6 units from other universities.
+A grade point average of B (3.0) or better must be maintained in graduate course work.

 Course Requirements